Ultramann/Numeric-Python-Intro/README.md

 The output of `cdist` shows that the first data point, the first row of the output, is 1.414 away from the first centroid and 8.485 away from the second.
 For the second, 4.243 and 5.657, respectively.
 Etc. Notice how easy it was to perform such a computation.

-Now that we know how to find the distance between every data point and the centroids, how to we find the closest centroid?
+Now that we know how to find the distance between every data point and the centroids, how do we find the closest centroid?
 This is what the [`.argmin`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.argmin.html#numpy.argmin) is doing above.
 What [`argmin`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.argmin.html#numpy.argmin) (the NumPy function version of the method used) does by default is find the index of the minimum value in the given NumPy array.
 We can see as applied to the same `cdist` call from the code block above:

 ```python
 >>> cdist(X, centroids).argmin()
 0
 ```

 This is telling us that the minimum value occurs in the zeroth index, or first row.
-However, what if we want to find the column with the smallest value for every row?
+What if we want to find the column with the smallest value for every row?
 This is where we specify an axis to operate over.
 The `axis` parameter accepts a dimension over which to operate.
 Above we told it axis 1, which means the columns.
 Let's see how this changes things in the toy example we're working with:

 ```python
 >>> cdist(X, centroids).argmin(axis=1)